breqwatr/voidith/docs/grafana-prometheus-config.md

 * Add comma separated email addresses.
 * Click on `Send Test` and save if it sends a test email.

-**Note**: If you will be creating graphs and alerts using a voithos script, create a default notification channel to which all the script created alerts will be sent.
+**Note**: If you will be creating graphs and alerts using a voithos command, create a default notification channel to which all the script created alerts will be sent.